 Termination and change in control benefits are included within the employment agreement for Brock Bulbuck.
 The severance benefits are defined as the greater of i) the balance of the salary, bonus and other benefits that would otherwise have been paid during the remainder of the agreement, or ii) two years salary, bonus and all other amounts and benefits that would otherwise have been paid during the remainder of the agreement.
 BGI may terminate employment without just cause upon payment and provision of the severance benefits.
-In the event that the Company has just cause for termination, employment pursuant to the employment agreements may be terminated immediately without notice or pay in lieu of notice.
+In the event that BGI has just cause for termination, employment pursuant to the employment agreements may be terminated immediately without notice or pay in lieu of notice.

-Assuming a triggering event took place on the last business day of the most recently completed financial year, the amount payable to Brock Bulbuck based on the three years and eight months remaining on his employment agreement would be approximately \$3,276,000 in addition to \$1,245,200 due related to his retirement allowance.
+Assuming a triggering event took place on the last business day of the most recently completed financial year, the amount payable to Brock Bulbuck based on the one year and eight months remaining on his employment agreement would be approximately \$1,680,000 in addition to \$1,096,500 due related to his retirement allowance.
 In addition, Brock Bulbuck would be eligible to exercise his outstanding options in a situation where there is a change in control or in certain circumstances when employment is terminated without cause.
-Assuming one of these conditions were met on the last business day of the most recently completed financial year, the value of the unit-based awards to Brock Bulbuck would be \$2,543,500.
+Assuming one of these conditions were met on the last business day of the most recently completed financial year, the value of the unit-based awards to Brock Bulbuck would be \$9,739,000.

-Termination benefits are also included within the employment agreements for Dan Dott, Vice President & CFO, Eric Danberg, President Canadian Operations and Timothy O'Day, the President and COO of The Boyd Group (U.S.), Inc. Their employment agreements include a provision that upon termination without cause, Boyd would be obligated to continue to pay them their compensation as determined under their respective agreements.
+Termination benefits are also included within the employment agreements for Dan Dott, Vice-President, Secretary & CFO, Kevin Burnett, Vice-President Operations, Illinois, Oklahoma & Kansas, Eric Danberg, President Canadian Operations and Timothy O'Day, the President and COO of Boyd US.
+Their employment agreements include provisions that upon termination without cause, Boyd would be obligated to continue to pay them their compensation as determined under their respective agreements.
 In addition, the employment agreement for Timothy O'Day includes a provision upon the occurrence of a change in control, as defined within the agreement, he would be entitled to be paid his compensation as determined under the agreement.

-Assuming a triggering event took place on the last business day of the most recently completed financial year, the maximum amounts payable to Dan Dott would be \$589,965.
-The maximum amounts payable to Eric Danberg would be approximately \$215,833.
-The maximum amounts payable to Timothy O'Day would be approximately \$697,000 (U.S.) in 2012.
+Assuming a triggering event took place on the last business day of the most recently completed financial year, the maximum amounts payable to Dan Dott would be \$696,700.
+The maximum amounts payable to Kevin Burnett would be approximately \$473,000.
+The maximum amounts payable to Eric Danberg would be approximately \$280,400.
+The maximum amounts payable to Timothy O'Day would be approximately \$2,390,000 (U.S.) in 2013.
 In addition, Timothy O'Day would be eligible to exercise his outstanding options in a situation where there is a change in control or in certain circumstances when employment is terminated without cause.
-Assuming one of these conditions were met on the last business day of the most recently completed financial year, the value of the unit-based awards to Timothy O'Day would be \$2,543,500.
+Assuming one of these conditions were met on the last business day of the most recently completed financial year, the value of the unit-based awards to Timothy O'Day would be \$9,739,000.